polikfc123/Git2Drive/README.md

 ___

 # DEPENDENCIES
 You just need to have git and Google Drive for Desktop downloaded!
+You also need to have a copy of your repository saved.

 This is my first program, so I hope you don't encounter any problems, of course.
 If you do, just make an issue, and I'll work on it as soon as possible!